lunik1980/android_vendor_highscreen_prime_l/README.md

-Vendor Repo for the highscreen_prime_l
+Vendor Repo for the Highscreen Prime L
 =======================================

 Contains blobs (binaries) specific for m2.